Taking Power in Afghanistan - Taliban Continues to Restrict Women's Rights - News

 - A little earlier it was already known: the Taliban also dissolved the Independent Electoral Commission (IEC).

-Women who do not wear the Islamic headscarf, as stated in a book by the Ministry of Preserving Virtue and Forbidding Evil distributed to motorists, should not be taken.
+Women who do not wear the Islamic headscarf, as stated in a book by the Ministry of Preserving the Promotion of Virtue and the Prevention of Vice distributed to motorists, should not be taken.
 The ministry’s spokesman, Muhammad Sadiq Asif, confirmed the directive.
 How exactly the veil should look is not clear from the arrangement.

-As a rule, the Taliban do not understand that this means covering the hair and neck, but rather the wearing of an abaya from head to toe.
+As a rule, the Taliban do not understand that this means covering the hair and neck, but rather wearing an abaya from head to toe.

 ‘No need’ for the Electoral Commission